-When you’re solving a problem, do you tend to approach it with logical reasoning?
+When it comes to convergent vs divergent thinking, some of us favor one style of thinking over the other.
+You see it most clearly in the problem-solving process.
+When you’re solving a problem, do you tend to use logical reasoning?
 Or do you prefer to generate tons of creative ideas and see what sticks?
-Although most of us naturally favor one style of thinking over the other, you need both to innovate the best possible solutions.
+Although some may naturally veer toward one method over the other, you need both to innovate the best possible solutions.

 Convergent and divergent thinking—terms coined by American psychologist J.P.
 Guilford in 1956—describe two complementary cognitive methods for analyzing a problem and choosing the optimal solution.
 For learning professionals, understanding convergent vs divergent thinking and how to use both can help you generate innovative ideas and deliver more-effective learning experiences.

-Let’s take a look at convergent thinking vs divergent thinking and how to strike the right balance between the two.
+Let’s explore convergent thinking vs divergent thinking and how to strike the right balance between the two.

 Convergent vs divergent thinking: what’s the difference?